palantirnet/butler/README.md

 1. Add Butler as a dependency by running `npm install --save palantirnet/butler`

-1. From inside the Butler root, run `npm install`

-    This will install all of the npm dependencies for Butler.

-    _some commands may require being run as `sudo`_

 1. Duplicate `STYLEGUIDE_TEMPLATE` rename and add it to the project's root directory

 1. Run `npm run butler` and begin developing normally